earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

 }
 ~~~

 Back in my main method, I initialize the client and also create a context.
-This context lets the client track request specific details.
-I'm creating mine with a timeout so if something goes sideways my service can't hang my client.
+This context lets the client track request-specific details.
+I'm building mine with a timeout so my service can't hang my client if something goes sideways.

 ~~~{.go bcaption="cmd/client/main.go"}
 ctx, cancel := context.WithTimeout(context.Background(), time.Second)